jaidetree/idle-parens/resources/blog/2021-01-27-clojure-like-its-php.md

 ## It's Alive!

-After a bit of trial and error plus some help from Didibus in the Clojurian's Slack, I got a cgi-script running a Clojure file through Babashka!
+After a bit of trial and error plus some help from Didibus in the Clojurians' Slack, I got a cgi-script running a Clojure file through Babashka!
 A few refinements and a sample db later: https://cgi.eccentric-j.com/metal.clj.
 This article breaks down the process to share what I learned and answer some predicted questions you may have.

 <blockquote class="disclaimer">

   **Disclaimer**: The credit for this idea goes to Taco ([Elais Player](https://elais.codes/)) and [rushsteve1](https://rushsteve1.us) from the Doom Emacs Discord.
 Also big thanks to Borkdude ([Michiel Borkent](https://michielborkent.nl)) for creating [Babashka](https://github.com/babashka/babashka) and providing support.
 Also thanks to [Didibus](https://www.rubberducking.com/) of the Clojurians' Slack for helping me figure out how to run my first test Clojure cgi script.

 </blockquote>